Speyer Cathedral: Surroundings

 Originally, the cathedral was surrounded by numerous buildings.
-To the south it was adjoined by a cloister with a sculpture of the Mount of Olives in its centre.
+To the south it was adjoined by a cloister with a Mount of Olives sculptural group in its centre.
 On the northern side was the palatial bishop's residence.
 Other buildings nearby, for example, were the chapter house, rectory, archives, St. Nikolaus Chapel, town fortifications etc. Most of the buildings disappeared after the French Revolution.
 The outline of the former cloister can be seen as pavement.

 The sculpture of the Mount of Olives was destroyed in the great fire of 1689 and left in ruins after the rubble of the cloister was removed in 1820 in order to create some open space.
 Later it was fitted with a roof to prevent further deterioration.
 The sculptures were supplemented by a local sculptor, Gottfried Renn.
 Inside the mount is a chapel dedicated to the Archangel Michael.

 In the square at the western end of the cathedral is a large bowl known as Domnapf (lit.: 'cathedral bowl') It formerly marked the boundary between the episcopal and municipal territories.
 Each new bishop on his election had to fill the bowl with wine, while the burghers emptied it to his health.